You’re here because you want to learn about email threads.

 Pro Tip: If someone introduces you by email, BCC them to prevent cluttering their inbox.

-With Superhuman instant intro, you can thank the introducer, move them to BCC, and start replying.
+With Superhuman Instant Intro, you can thank the introducer, move them to BCC, and start replying.
 All in one click:

 3. Stick to the subject